 Cons of small group health insurance

-Health reimbursement arrangements (HRA)
+Health reimbursement arrangements (HRAs)

 - Qualified small employer HRA (QSEHRA)